Arthur Chu: Response to game play style

-Throughout Chu's 11-game streak, his aggressive style of play attracted criticism among fans of the series, some of whom considered his conduct to be unsportsmanlike and against the spirit of Jeopardy!
-His strategy earned him the nickname the "Jeopardy!
+Throughout Chu's 11-game streak, his aggressive style of play attracted criticism among fans of the series, some of whom considered his conduct to be unsportsmanlike and against the spirit of Jeopardy!.
+Chu's strategy earned him the nickname the "Jeopardy!
 Villain", a nickname Chu fully embraced.
 One of the most common complaints about his playing style was that he jumped from category to category, a strategy known as the "Forrest Bounce", after former champion Chuck Forrest.
-The Forrest Bounce is a somewhat common strategy, however, employed by several successful other champions including Brad Rutter and James Holzhauer who, like Chu, used it to increase their odds of finding Daily Doubles first.
-Inspired by Watson, a computer that was programmed to play Jeopardy!, Chu picked high-value clues first, because they are more likely to be Daily Doubles.
+However, the Forrest Bounce is a somewhat common strategy since it was employed by several other successful champions, including Brad Rutter and James Holzhauer, who, like Chu, used it to increase their odds of finding Daily Doubles first.
+Inspired by Watson, a computer that was programmed to play Jeopardy!, Chu picked high-value clues first because they are more likely to be Daily Doubles.
 In his second game, Chu wagered $5 on a Daily Double and responded "I don't know" immediately after the clue was given.

 Chu also held the buzzer close to the microphone, resulting in audible clicks when signaling, and upon correctly answering a question, rushed quickly to the next clue.
 This gamesmanship, the resulting criticism and his engagement with critics on Twitter during airings of his shows led some to declare his run akin to a "Moneyball" moment, and Chu himself "ruthless" and "idol-killingly pragmatic".

-In response, both Trebek and Jennings have defended Chu as a "good player" who makes the game "more exciting".
+In response, both Alex Trebek and Ken Jennings have defended Chu as a "good player" who makes the game "more exciting".
 In a 2018 interview, Trebek admitted that Chu's use of the Forrest Bounce could be irritating when it disrupted the flow of the game, although he also praised Chu and said, "as the impartial host I accept disorder".

 After Jeopardy!

 After his appearance on Jeopardy!, Chu contacted publicists and PR firms to ask for suggestions on how to monetize the recognition from his Jeopardy! run.
 However, he found the proposals unappealing and did not follow suggestions that he use the "successful game theorist" image.
-Instead, he began writing a column for The Daily Beast and later for Salon.
-Chu has written on various aspects of nerd culture and on being Asian American.
-He is a vocal critic of racism and online bullying, and is known for his opposition to the Gamergate movement.
+Instead, Chu began writing a column for The Daily Beast and later for Salon.
+He has written on various aspects of nerd culture and on being Asian American.
+Chu is a vocal critic of racism and online bullying, and is known for his opposition to the Gamergate movement.

 A documentary feature film about Chu's life, titled Who Is Arthur Chu?, premiered at the 2017 Slamdance Film Festival.
 It is directed by Scott Drucker and Yu Gu.

 Personal life

 Chu resides in Broadview Heights, Ohio.
-Chu has worked as a voice actor, for example, on the webcomic Erfworld, and as an insurance compliance analyst.
+He has worked as a voice actor, for example, on the webcomic Erfworld, and as an insurance compliance analyst.

 Chu married science fiction writer Eliza Blair in 2012; the couple met during their time at Swarthmore College.
 They later divorced.